Climbing Vallunaraju 18,655 ft (5686m) 5D/4N

 It is ideal for acclimatization and for mountaineering courses.
 The Association of Mountain Guides of Peru (AGM) and the House of Guides carry out annual safety and glacier courses on this mountain before the beginning of the season, directed to the public; it is also ideal for those people who have a short stay in the city of Huaraz or have a few days of vacation.

-In this adventure we will walk approximately 09 kilometers for a period of two days of pure ascent.
+In this adventure we will walk approximately 5.6 miles (09km) for a period of two days of pure ascent.

 - Know the snowy of dreams.